 Other things began to bother me.
 My high school seminary teacher questioned my choice to miss one seminary class a month for AP Chemistry lab in the middle of class.
 He said, “I’m concerned you are putting your worldly education before your Godly education.”
 My response was as snide as the occasion required, “I think Jesus wants me to go to AP Chem lab.”
 I left in the middle of class and never returned, and soon left the LDS faith while retaining my belief in the Christian god.

 Part of my journey was realizing that my faith seemed to demand my misery, and so I questioned whether or not the pain of dogmatism was worth the promised payoff.
-I could not accept the gymnastics required to read out the condemnation of homosexuality in the bible (these interpretations require the reader to go to great length to accept a very narrow interpretation of history, and/or a suspect translation of the original text), thus something else was required.
+I could not accept the gymnastics required to read out the condemnation of homosexuality in the bible (these interpretations seemed to me to require the reader to go to great length to accept a very narrow interpretation of history, and/or a suspect translation of the original text), thus something else was required.

 I want to share a passage from The Brothers Karamazov that affected this journey deeply (and I’ll admit to only having read this chapter of the book).
 In it, Ivan tells a story to his brother Alyosha: